Stan-Feng/functionalJs/AsyncPattern.md

   * We want task A and task B happen **in the same time**, because we don't want to done task A first then task B which will cause frozen
   * Therefore **Event Loop** was proposed to schedule tasks for better user experience and performance
 * Asynchronous Programming -- managing our concurrency
+* Time is the most complex and hardest part for us to reason about
+* Therefore if we can use these tools.
+These notions of preserving state with we can compose these values together.
+Then not worrying about time ordering about time ordering.
+Time becomes an non-issue.

 #### Callback Problems
 * Inversion of control --> There's part of my code that I can control it while there's another part I can't.